QuentinRa/blog.quentinra.dev/programming/web/_general/extensions/index.md

 ## Popup

+👉 One of the changes from Manifest V2 to Manifest V3 is `browserAction` being renamed `action` both in the Manifest, and in the code.

 <div class="row row-cols-md-2 mt-4"><div>

 It's possible to show a popup when the user clicks on the icon in the toolbar, which is called **badge**.
 You can do it inside the Manifest